1aurend/golden-record-map/feedback.md

  - Reorder countries?
 There's a weird jump with going from Australia to USSR
  - Rename categories in song detail for clarity
  - Data cleaning to match revised track list

+# Future

+## Map

+- Animate viewbox transitions
+- Rotate map in each country view so country is vertical
+- Responsive viewbox sizes and centers

+## Sound

+- Fade songs in and out for autoplay mode

+## Native App

+- Feasibility test creating a native version